Coolest Dr Seuss Birthday Cakes on the Web’s Largest Homemade Birthday Cake Gallery

 If you are adventurous enough to try this Dr Seuss birthday cake you should put dowels in the bottom three layers and then place a cake circle on top of layer 3.
 Layers 4 and 5 can be cut at an angle before you stack them on.
 (I learned that part from my brother who is a professional baker.)

 Fun Dr Seuss Birthday Cake

 The creation of this came after the request of my five year old nephew.
 He wanted Cat in the Hat for his Dr Seuss birthday.
 After looking through the famous Dr Seuss book and searching online I decided to make it look like the book with the cat overlooking.

 The cake was a golden yellow sponge with a white whipped icing overlay.
 The characters were made from royal icing.
-The cat himself was piped and the outline of the book was fondant.
+Finally, the cat himself was piped and the outline of the book was fondant.
 Needless to say he loved the cake!